Introduction to the Veiled Chameleon

 The Veiled Chameleon Care Summary distills the most important aspects of husbandry care into an easily referenced handout.
 But chameleon care is, unfortunately, much more involved than can be presented on a summary sheet.
 Therefore, you may use this sheet as a reference and return to this page where we will go over each and every aspect that is on the summary sheet in detail.

 The minimum cage size for both males and females that allows the creation of a suitable environment is 2’ x 2’ x 4’ tall, but males, especially, get to a size where a wider cage would be appreciated.
-Since they are comfortable in 70s F to low 80s F temperature, which matches our home comfort levels, a screen cage is often a good choice for cage type, but to produce the high nighttime humidity a hybrid cage with three solid sides is effective.
+Since they are comfortable in the 70s F temperature, which matches our home comfort levels, a screen cage is often a good choice for cage type.
+But to produce the high nighttime humidity a hybrid cage with at least three solid sides is effective.

 Ambient temperature is what most of the cage will read.
 If you have a screen cage this reading will be suspiciously similar to your room conditions.
 The basking bulb creates a warm microclimate that will dissipate in a relatively short distance.

-Veiled Chameleons are curious beasts.
-They are hatched into a beautiful paradise and are killed by the harshest of conditions 6-9 months later.
-Yet, somehow, they have developed the ability to withstand temperatures over 100F/40C and can survive down to freezing.
-Of course, we want to give them what is optimal temperatures and for this we look deep inside the trees they spend most of their time in and the travelers to Yemen have found a very comfortable mid-70s environment which corresponds quite nicely with our comfort level!
-Thus room temperature is good for an ambient temperature for Veiled Chameleons.
-At night time there is a drop.
-Even though they are from similar elevations, Veiled Chameleons do not seem to need this drop as much as Jackson’s Chameleons do.
-So you are fine letting them work with the natural temperature drop at night.
-But there is no need for external heat at night.
+Veiled Chameleons have a curious lifecycle.
+They are hatched into a lush paradise, yet are killed by the harshest of conditions 6-9 months later.
+Though, somehow, they have developed the ability to withstand temperatures over 100°F/40°C and can survive down to freezing.
+Of course, we want to give them what is optimal temperatures.
+For this we look deep inside the trees they spend most of their time in.
+Travelers to Yemen have found a very comfortable mid-70s environment which corresponds quite nicely with our comfort level!
+Thus room temperature is good as an ambient temperature for Veiled Chameleons.
+At night time, in their homeland, there is a 20F drop in temperature.
+This drop equates to a restful night’s sleep and that is required for optimal health and longevity so it should not be dismissed.
+The fact that they tolerate having warmer nights than the Yellow-crested Jackson’s Chameleon (which comes from the same basic elevation) better does not mean it is good husbandry.
+A nighttime drop in the 60s, or, even better, the 50sF would be the target for deep sleep.
+To be clear, there is no need for external heat at night.
 In fact, I would suggest erring on the side of colder than warmer when thinking about night time temperatures.
+It is a common misconception that Veiled Chameleons need warmth all the time.
+While it i true they are reptiles and ectothermic (cold-blooded), they are designed to survive the cooler highlands.
+And this means cool nights!

 A low nighttime temperature is normal and healthy for your Veiled Chameleon.
 But your chameleon will need to warm up in the morning to get a good start on the day.
 In the wild, chameleons look to the sun rise and bask until their body temperature is sufficient for optimal hunting, digestion, and general function.